1.5 Degrees C: Understanding World’s Critical Warming Threshold

 2050Today Members Signatory institution of the 2050Today Charter – ACTION PLAN adopted Our focus has been on simple but effective everyday measures in the workplace.
 From energy saving to waste management, our Mission is actively working towards a greener future.
 Ambassador Tormod C. Endresen The permanent Mission of Norway ‘s climate Plan in a nutshell […]

-Permanent Mission of Italy
+Permanent Mission of Mexico

-Permanent Mission of Ireland
+Permanent Mission of France

 Permanent Mission of Finland